btrettel/transcheck/README.md

 I was motivated to make this package after noticing missing parts of translations I have produced and missing parts of even professionally produced translations.

 This package uses the marginnote, ulem, and refcount packages.
-There is an additional optional macro, `\conversion{}`, which is only available if the babel package was previously called.
+There is an additional optional macro, `\conversion{}{}`, which is only available if the babel package was previously called.

 ## Useful macros